top of page

 Two centuries have passed away, yet the ancient conflict to restrict the personal choice of mankind has only become more heated.
 Cain continues to roll out this agenda through wars and civil strife while Benjamin Jasher must find a way to record those efforts and hold Cain to account for the chaos he creates.
 In the fourth installment of Jasher's saga, The Journey Home, the reader is introduced to Jasher’s account of the Crimean War, as well as the American Civil War.
 During those two conflicts, Cain begins to use his financial influence to plan and instigate world wars to strengthen and widen his influence of a one world government.
 Jasher, knowing the time grows closer toward Cain’s eventual take over, must move his records and store them in the mountain vault now located somewhere in the Sierra Nevada Mountains of California.
 Cain has long looked toward the day when Jasher would attempt such a move and so gathers his forces to confiscate the documents and destroy them.
 As he begins to pursue Jasher, he vows to destroy the mountain vault as well.
 Jasher is forced once again to outwit his ancient enemy, this time against the backdrop of the American western frontier.

-The Sure Witness.jpg
+The Sure Witness NEW.jpg

 The Sure Witness

-The fifth installment of Jasher's sage, The Sure Witness, finds Benjamin Jasher, Professors Bedford and Levinson on a collision course with the ancient man of shadows, Walker Cain.
+The exciting conclusion and fifth installment of Jasher's saga, The Sure Witness, finds Benjamin Jasher, Professors Bedford and Levinson on a collision course with the ancient man of shadows, Walker Cain.
 Cain and his society have developed a deadly biological weapon that they threaten to unleash upon the world unless they are given dominion over the inhabitants.
 Jasher and the professors rush to complete the translation of the bronze records to provide a manuscript to convince the planet of Cain's insidious plans.
 But, who will claim victory, the man of shadows or the sure witness?

 .